The Quest (Yes album): Release

 The Quest was announced on the band's official website, YesWorld, on 7 July 2021, revealing the track listing, artwork, and scheduled release date.
-The Quest is scheduled for release in five different versions: a 2CD digipak, a limited edition deluxe box set containing 2LPs, 2CDs, and a Blu-ray Disc, a limited edition 2CD and Blu-ray Disc artbook, a gatefold sleeve LP and 2-CD set with a booklet, and on various digital platforms.
+The Quest was released in five different versions: a 2CD digipak, a limited edition deluxe box set containing 2LPs, 2CDs, and a Blu-ray Disc, a limited edition 2CD and Blu-ray Disc artbook, a gatefold sleeve LP and 2-CD set with a booklet, and on various digital platforms.
 "The Ice Bridge" was released as a digital single on 23 July 2021, including a YouTube video with lyrics and Dean's artwork.
 A similar-styled video accompanied the release of "Dare to Know" on 1 September 2021.

 The album peaked at number 20 on its debut week on the UK Albums Chart.

 Reception

 Daniel Willis of RIFF magazine rated the album 6-out-of-10.
 He thought that while the album is a "master class in prog rock, it maintains the same sound across not just within itself but since the band's best-known hits" from the 1970s.
 He picked "The Ice Bridge", "Dare to Know", and "Mystery Tour" as distinct songs that stand out from the rest, which is "synth-heavy and cinematic, light on hooks and riffs, without choruses that will linger in your head".
 Geoff Bailie of The Prog Report said that the album "sounds like the work of a new lineup, with a new approach" and praised Howe's "beautifully rich guitar textures" throughout.
 He thought the three bonus tracks were songs that "don't really fit", but noted the sequencing made the album flow.
 Sonic Perspectives gave The Quest a rating of 8.4-out-of-10 which classified it as "Great".
 In his mixed review, Scott Medina ranked its production and musicianship as the strongest metrics, but lower scores for the songwriting and originality.
 He praised the decision to assign Howe as producer, though he said "more fire" in the writing would "catapult this from a decent effort to a great one".
 Despite this, Medina considered the album an improvement to Heaven & Earth.